-Gender Equity in Media Festival
+Gender Equity in Media Film Festival Archives

 GEMS Vancouver’s signature event, GEMFest, is the only film festival dedicated to women and gender-diverse people in Western Canada, and one of just three international film festivals for women and gender-diverse people in Canada.